cooperhewitt/vidsmanger/README.md

 If you provide a .srt file for a video, VidSmanger makes a _s.mp4 for every size where the subtitles will be burned-in.
 If you don't provide an .srt, VidSmanger copies the un-subtitled video to _s.mp4 for consistency. (this might not be the best thing long-term?).

 See `bin/add-subtitle-options.py` for customization of subtitle options (font, position, etc).
-It currently uses the CooperHewitt font so you should [install that](http://uh8yh30l48rpize52xh0q1o6i.wpengine.netdna-cdn.com/wp-content/uploads/fonts/CooperHewitt-OTF-public.zip) if you don't have it already.